openstack-archive/networking-cisco/doc/source/admin/ml2-nexus.rst

         username=admin
         password=mySecretPasswordForNexus

-        # Hostname and port used on the switch for this compute host.
+        # Hostname and port used on the switch for this OpenStack host.
         # Where 1/2 indicates the "interface ethernet 1/2" port on the switch.
-        compute-1=1/2
+        host-1=1/2

         # Where physnet1 is a physical network name listed in the ML2 VLAN
         # section header [ml2_type_vlan].